Aatmaj-Zephyr/about/_pages/about.md

   - /about/
   - /about.html
 ---
+I am Aatmaj Mhatre.

+I'm a Computer Science enthusiast with a keen interest in Maths.
+I like to tinker with things around me and think out of the box to walk on roads less travelled.

-I am Aatmaj Mhatre, a PhD student at Computer Science and Engineering Department of Indian Institute of Technology, Bombay (IIT-B).
+Currently I am persuing PhD at Computer Science and Engineering Department of Indian Institute of Technology, Bombay (IIT-B).
 My primary areas of interest are Computer Vision, Machine Learning, IoT and Cyber Security.

 I have done B.Tech in Computer Engineering (2021-25) with an additional minor degree in Augmented and Virtual Reality (AR / VR) from K.J.
 Somaiya College of Engineering, Mumbai.
 During my B.Tech, I got exposure to lot of diverse fields that helped me shape up my career.
 I was research intern at [Indrones Solutions](https://indrones.com/), where we were building drones for military surveillance.